rohit077/100_Days_of_ML/README.md

 # 100_Days_of_ML

-This is 100 days of Machine Learning challenge as instructed by @SirajRaval #learningbydoing
+This is 100 days of Machine Learning challenge as instructed by Siraj Raval(https://github.com/llSourcell/100_Days_of_ML_Code) #learningbydoing

 # Motivation